NNPDF/nnpdf/doc/sphinx/source/vp/theorycov/examples.rst

 -----------------

 Here is an example of a runcard for a report validating the theory covariance matrix against the NNLO-NLO shift.
-In this case the 5 point prescription is chosen, and Drell-Yan experiments only are considered.
+In this case the 5bar point prescription is chosen, and only a single Drell-Yan dataset is considered.

-Note that as we are dealing with 5 theories, we need to set the ``fivetheories`` flag, which in this case is set to ``nobar``.

 The flag ``orthonormalisation`` corresponds to the method used to orthonormalise the basis vectors of the theory covariance matrix.
 There are three choices: